 My story

 I grew up in Bardstown, Kentucky.
 People hear "small town" and picture quaint.
 What Bardstown actually is — is frontier.
 The families who built this town came when it was the western edge of civilization.
 Catholics pushing west, building churches, schools, hospitals from nothing.
 Those families never left.
 That kind of deep-rooted, build-everything resourcefulness is in the water here.
 In the bourbon.
+It's the only frame I know for how to approach a problem: you're here, you have what you have, now build.

 Justin toasting at St Pete Beach